Remedial educators in private practice

 Choosing a private remedial educator also means choosing an approach.
 At CERC, we focus on personalized, compassionate, and expert-driven support.
 Our remedial educators work with children and adolescents who have learning difficulties, including certain learning disabilities.

-Our team takes into account each learner’s strengths and challenges.
-When necessary, support may be provided as part of a multidisciplinary approach involving other CERC professionals.
-This allows for a better understanding of the student’s profile and needs.
+Our team takes into account each student’s strengths and challenges.
+When necessary, support may be provided as part of a multidisciplinary approach involving other professionals at CERC.
+This allows us to gain a better understanding of the student’s profile and needs.

-We aim to provide families with a reassuring, practical, and professional environment.
-A private remedial educator can make a real difference when a child needs more targeted support to regain confidence in their learning.
+We want to provide families with a supportive, practical, and professional environment.
+A private special education teacher can make a real difference when a child needs more targeted support to regain confidence in their learning.

-Before scheduling an appointment, many parents wonder what the purpose of remedial education services actually is.
-Here are a few pointers to help you better understand the role of a remedial educator in a private practice.
+Before scheduling an appointment, many parents wonder what educational support services are actually for.
+Here are a few pointers to help you better understand the role of an educational specialist in a private practice.

 What is the difference between a private remedial teacher and tutoring?